jonfryd/tifoon/README.md

 If a hostname (and not a IPv4 address) is provided for any host, the IPv4 address is resolved on startup by DNS lookup on startup (resolution is final and not redone on consecutive scan).

-Of course, all hosts could technically speaking be on the same physical network but grouped into logical networks.
+Target hosts might exist on the same actual physical network, but Tifoon allows grouping hosts into several logical networks if so desired.

 Ranges of hosts in CIDR or IP interval notation can not be specified, yet.